Terms and Conditions

 Refund and cancellation policy

 24 hours notice is required for cancellation of appointments, otherwise, a full charge will be incurred.
+If we can fill your appointment within short notice (under 24hrs) there will be no charge, otherwise appointments incur a full fee.
 Missed sessions without the 24 hours notice will be fully chargeable as if intended.
 For refunds of equipment purchased equipment must be returned (unopened, unused and not damaged) within 14 days of purchase with proof of purchase.

 Packages are non-refundable.

 Using your Private Medical Insurance Policy